alfaeliasws/express-ddd/expressJS-Library-App/README.md

 ## How To Run The App
 1. Run "npm i" in terminal
 2. Make sure port 8111 is not occupied
+3. Make .env file with format that is given in .env_example, use TEST=no for non test environment, and use TEST=yes for test environment
-3. Run "npx nodemon index.ts"
+4. Run "npx nodemon index.ts"

 ## Notes
 Requirement Notes: